input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/issue-credential.md

 ## Issuing the Credential

-In our protocol, issuing a credential involves creating batches of signed credentials (so that you only pay one Cardano fee).
-Batches are timestamped in the Cardano blockchain.
-For simplicity, we'll get the relevant data without touching the Cardano network:
+In our protocol, issuing a credential involves creating batches of signed credentials to reduce the time and costs of publishing them.
+Batches are timestamped and for simplicity, we'll get the relevant data without touching any external network:

 ```kotlin:ank
 val (merkleRoot, merkleProofs) = CredentialBatches.batch(listOf(signedCredential))
 ```

 The `merkleRoot` and `merkleProofs` are necessary to verify the credential validity.

+**Note:** To get more info about `Merkle tree` visit [Merkle tree wiki page](https://en.wikipedia.org/wiki/Merkle_tree) or [this page](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp) to see how these techniques are related to blockchain.